How to Get Your Life Together in 20 Actionable Steps (Updated for 2023)

 So as you’re about to enter this new season where many try to shed weight fast from the Holidays (and maybe more), don’t focus so much on quick fixes and temporary crash diets.

-Are there some ways you could be active while also practicing self-love and showing yourself compassion?
+Now back to physical activity, are there some ways you could be active while also practicing self-love and showing yourself compassion?
 Think long-term benefits of taking care of your body and try to blend self-care with your physical goals.

 And instead of getting overwhelmed with tons of new physically active goals you want to make into habits this year, I dare you to pick only ONE, but stick to it.
 Of course, after you’ve implemented this new healthy thing and made it a daily routine, you could always add another.

 Just don’t forget to actually take time for yourself, because you only get one body after all.